g13013/website/source/guides/object-model/computed-properties.md

 Ember will call the computed property for both setters and getters, and you can check the number of arguments to determine whether it is being called as a getter or a setter.
+Note: Setting a computed property will make a normal property and will no longer update if one of its observed value changes.